emilypastewka/emilypastewka.github.io/posts/a_year_with_investindata/content.md

 Asking "why was I invited to join this group?" helps me recognize what I should keep doing if I want to continue seeing interesting opportunities open up. [[2]](#2) In this case:
 - As head of the data function for several years at a number of different companies, I've been in the buyer's seat for all sorts of data software decisions, giving me a lot of opportunity to think about why I prefer one vendor over another and in what situations, to understand pricing, to weigh in on roadmaps.
 - I worked and kept in touch with a number of the great people who founded this group.
 The Uber data diaspora is real.
 - I clearly care about startups.
-I was working for one at the time (Black Crow AI), I've sought and given advice about tools I needed and [tools](https://www.statsig.com/testimonials?source=collection_about----------------------------------------) I [loved](https://www.prefect.io/blog/rtr-struts-the-data-runway-with-prefect) throughout my tenure as a data leader, I am very thoughtful about build vs. buy, heck, I even married a founder who went through YC and saw his first exit after a ten-year grind.
+I was working for one at the time (Black Crow AI), I've sought and given advice about [tools](https://www.statsig.com/testimonials?source=collection_about----------------------------------------) I needed and tools I [loved](https://www.prefect.io/blog/rtr-struts-the-data-runway-with-prefect) throughout my tenure as a data leader, heck, I even married a founder who went through YC and saw his first exit after a ten-year grind.
 I have a lot of respect and love for the people putting the grueling hours in to bring useful, delightful products to life, and a lot of expertise on those specifically targeted at data teams.

 ## Why say yes?
 InvestInData is not most people's full-time gig, so the decision wasn't about leaving an existing job, but [my time is still scarce](../../pages/snippets/time_is_currency/content.md).
 InvestInData takes up between one and ten hours per week for most people, depending where we are in an investment cycle.
-Members are expected to always be sourcing, and constantly checking the shared Slack.
-There is also a quarterly investment cadence, which consists of synchronous meetings to select candidate companies, hear pitches, and do due diligence on companies we're considering investing in.
+Members are expected to always be sourcing, and active on Slack.
+There is also a quarterly investment cadence, which consists of synchronous meetings to select candidate companies, hear pitches, and organize due diligence on companies in which we're considering investing.
 It's not huge, but it's both constant and spiky — nontrivial to manage on top of a full-time leadership role.

 I accepted for a number of reasons.

 **Edge**

 First, the pitch resonated with me.
 I've had VCs reaching out to me for years asking what I thought of company X, idea Y — why shouldn't I be putting that knowledge to use beyond my own software purchasing decisions and advice to my network?

 GGV Capital, who help run the group, have been successfully running a similar group for CISOs for a number of years, so there was evidence that this could work.

 **Impact & engagement with startups**